What about a kilt?

 2. Up the scale and probably your second kilt

 This is the kilt type of my choice and probably shall become yours too.
-Wool (13 or 16 oz).
+Wool (13 or 16 oz.).
 About 5 yards.
 Custom made to fit you, still machine sewn but in Scotland.
 Many tartans available.
 Solid coloured too.
-Price level around £150.
+Basic price level around £150.
 Pay £50 - £100 more and you have the same kilt in traditional eight yards.
-If you can live with 10 oz (not that big problem) prices are down to £115-125 for a good 5 yard kilt.
+For a lot of tartans be prepared to pay additional 40-50 pounds or more, however, depending on tartan weight and tartan manufacturer.

 Scotweb